I Take Thee Quagmire: Plot

 By the time of Quagmire's wedding, Lois' breasts have gotten very large after deciding to wean Stewie, on the advice of Brian.
 While at the reception, the top of her shirt rips open.
 Peter notices that Quagmire is staring at Lois' huge breasts, and deliberately spills champagne on them.
 Peter then "helps" Lois by shaking her, which makes her large breasts jiggle.
 This arouses Quagmire, and he realizes that he has made a mistake by marrying Joan.
 He informs Joan that some of his friends think they should get an annulment after discussing it with Peter, Joe and Cleveland, but she threatens to cut herself and him if he annuls their marriage.
 As a result, Peter decides to help Quagmire fake his death.
 He shows Joan a video of Quagmire being attacked by a ninja (Joe), a Nazi (Cleveland), a "pots and pans" robot (Peter), and the body being consumed by a dinosaur held by Peter (to the theme of Jurassic Park).
 Joan is unconvinced by the video.
-Peter and his friends then operate plan B, which consists of Quagmire pretending to suffer a heart attack and die.
+Peter and his friends then initiate plan B, which consists of Quagmire pretending to suffer a heart attack and die.
 Quagmire is buried in a coffin with enough oxygen to last him a short period of time so Peter can return after the funeral has finished and dig him up.
 However, when Mayor West announces that all coffins must be buried in concrete (to guard against zombies), Peter exclaims that Quagmire is not dead, and brings him out of the coffin, alive.
 Death shows up to retrieve his body.
 Joan pleads for Quagmire's life, and grabs Death by the arm, causing her to drop dead instantly.
 Peter talks Death into taking Joan instead, as "she was suicidal and her last name was Quagmire."
 However, before he leaves, Quagmire asks Death to leave the body for another five minutes, thus turning him back into his old usual self.